|

 The words "massive," "monumental," "gigantic," "colossal," and "vast" fail

-daughter to King João V, and includes a monastery and a basilica.
+daughter to King João V, and includes a convent and a basilica.

 The extravagant king wanted the palace and basilica to compete in